 Average Temperature: 46 – 84° F / 8 – 29° C (in Kathmandu)

 Highlights: Spring is always a great season to visit Nepal and all treks can be undertaken during this period, even climbs to Mera Peak.
 Those looking for a more culturally oriented journey will find Bhaktapur to be a great place to visit in April.
 The traditional Nepali new year festival of Bisket Jatra Navavarsha is celebrated with great pomp and splendor in this quaint Nepali town and it is an experience you won’t observe anywhere else!

-Spring is also the best time to do a jungle safari in Chitwan National Park, giving you the best chances of spotting Rhinos, Elephants, Tigers, Monkeys etc. Especially tigers are easiest to find during Spring is there are only a few water holes available in the park, which most animals will visit, including the beautiful tigers.
+Spring is also the best time to do a jungle safari in Chitwan National Park, giving you the best chances of spotting Rhinos, Elephants, Tigers, Monkeys, etc. Especially tigers are easiest to find during Spring is there are only a few water holes available in the park, which most animals will visit, including the beautiful tigers.

-The months of June to August are not ideal for visiting Nepal because of hot, and dusty in the lower regions.
-From mid-June, the monsoon season starts with 1-2 hours rain a day, also clearing away the dust.
+The months of June to August are not ideal for visiting Nepal because of the hot, and dusty in the lower regions.
+From mid-June, the monsoon season starts with 1-2 hours of rain a day, also clearing away the dust.
 On the worst days, it rains the entire day.
 The visibility in the mountains is rather low, however, still with occasionally clear days.
 Due to the daily rain, there is a risk of landslides in the upper regions, so it is highly recommended that you avoid certain trekking areas.
 Please see further below.